-The good news now in 2021 is that more and more medical professionals have come to accept Long Covid as a valid medical condition that deserves recognition and proper treatment.
-(We will be launching a new one-to-one online medical consultation service on this website shortly, you can sign up to be notified below.)
+The good news is that more and more medical professionals have come to accept Long COVID as a valid medical condition that deserves recognition and proper treatment.

-Any changes to your medication should be done after consultation with your health professional.
+Any changes to your medication should be done after consultation with your GP, doctor, physician, consultant, pharmacist, dietician, psychotherapist or other health professional.
 Remember to take all prescribed medicines regularly and on time.

-Diet changes and supplementation with vitamins, minerals and plant extracts can also help.
+Diet changes and supplementation with vitamins, minerals and herbal and plant extracts, probiotics, prebiotics and enzymes can also help.
 Ideally these should also be discussed with your health professional whenever practically possible.

-You may also consider taking additional advice from a dietician or nutritional, functional or integrative practitioner (depending on availability).
+You may also consider taking additional advice from a nutritional, functional or integrative healthcare practitioner (depending on availability).